 Is Form 2848 the same as Form 8821?

-Yes.
-You can revoke Form 2848 at any time by submitting a written notice to the IRS or filing a new form to update representation details.
+Yes, yes the form 2848 can be cancelled by the people themselves at any time, who provide a written notice to the IRS or that apply a new form for that purpose to update representation details.

-Submission depends on your location.
-You can fax or mail it to the appropriate IRS office.
-Check the IRS instructions for the correct submission address or fax number.
+The submission location depends on your whereabouts.
+The IRS office of your choice can either be faxed or mailed to.
+You can refer to the IRS instructions for the submission address or fax number.